yacineMTB/isCoffeeGoodForYou/README.md

 ### Dashboard
 This is a simple web user interface written in react.
 It pretty much just reports the total counts of detected pornographic images.

+## Running this on your machine
+I spent little time making this portable.
+Maybe I'll do it some other time.
+However, if you want to run this on your system:

+- Install redis and run it.
+On my machine I was running redis through systemd.
+- `npm i` in the respective directories
+- Start up the worker (`node ./index.js`)
+- Start up the API (`npm run start`)
+- Start the dashboard (no point really tbh) (`npm run start`)
+- To use the chrome extension; check out this link https://developer.chrome.com/docs/extensions/mv2/getstarted/